TIGRLab/rtms_optimize/README.md

 1. simNIBS surface sphere with sulcal depth topology
 2. fs_LR_32k standardized surface.

 Perform registration to MNINonLinear/Native using MSM.
-Then should be able to re-sample the individualizd parcellations over, or alternatively should try to re-sample the sulcal surface onto fs_LR_32k.
+Then should be able to re-sample the individualized parcellations over, or alternatively should try to re-sample the sulcal surface onto fs_LR_32k.

 #### Steps to implement
 - [x] Convert freesurfer spherical surface into GIFTI format